PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - To limit the fluctuation of power outputs.

   * - static
-    - Static data of all reservoirs.
+    - Static data of all reservoirs includes designed water head, maximum storage, minimum storage, operational efficiency, area of affiliation, installed capacity, maximum power output, minimum power output, maximum outflow, minimum outflow, and maximum generation outflow.
-    - xxx
+    - To model operation constraints of reservoir and hydropower output.

-  * - storage lowbound
+  * - storage low bound
     - Lower bound of volume of hydropower reservoirs.
     - To model the operational rule of hydropower reservoirs.